Department of Communication Sciences & Disorders

 Home to Audiology, Speech-Language Pathology and Sign Language programs

 If you want to learn more about the professions of Speech-Language Pathology, Audiology and Sign Language Studies sign up for CSD 2205: Introduction to Professions in Communication Sciences, offered every fall semester on the Pocatello and Meridian campuses.
-You may also go to www.asha.org for more information regarding Speech-Language Pathology and Audiology.
+You may also visit the ASHA (American Speech-Language-Hearing Association) website at www.asha.org for more information regarding Speech-Language Pathology and Audiology.

-In the Department of Communication Sciences and Disorders, we:
+In the Department of Communication Sciences & Disorders, we:

 - Educate clinicians and interpreters to serve children and adults with communicative disorders.